greg7mdp/gf/README.md

 ./build/gf --args ./myprog arg1 arg2
 ```

-Running `gf` with `--args` is quite useful as it will load the correct config file from the `.gf` directory, which may contain additional setup commands.
 If you have run the same program before, no need to provide the arguments again, they will be loaded from the program `.ini` file in the `.gf` directory.

+Also, you can use the `up` and `down` arrow keys to scroll through previously used executables and their arguments.

 ### Essential Shortcuts